What is EL?

 EL teaches students to be leaders of their own learning and take part in real-world projects.
 When students enter adult life they will be judged by the quality of their work and the quality of their character.
 With that in mind, EL focuses on three core areas:

-Students demonstrate deep understanding, think critically and communicate clearly.
+- Mastery of skills and content: Students demonstrate deep understanding, think critically and communicate clearly.

-Students become effective learners, ethical people and good citizens who contribute to a better world.
+- Character: Students become effective learners, ethical people and good citizens who contribute to a better world.

-Students demonstrate excellence and original ideas that are meaningful to themselves and to the community at large.
+- High quality student work: Students demonstrate excellence and original ideas that are meaningful to themselves and to the community at large.

 Within this framework, students develop the tools to become flexible, strategic, independent learners who are prepared academically to succeed in any setting—including middle school—and to be able to tackle any new learning experience with confidence.